aws/amazon-ivs-react-native-player/README.md

 This package implements native binding for Amazon IVS Player for iOS and Android.

-**This package is currently in developer preview and is not recommended for production use.**

 ## Installation

 - install `amazon-ivs-react-native` dependency using yarn or npm